marceloinsabralde/SYNCHRO-EVM/README.md

 ## Databases

 Use `mongosh "${ConnectionStrings__KumaraEventSourceDB?}"` to connect to Event Source's MongoDB database.
+Use `psql kumara-core` to connect to Core's PostgreSQL database.
 Use `psql kumara-web-api` to connect to Web API's PostgreSQL database.
 See `mise.toml` for a list of environment variables if you want to use other database tools.